QuaackQuaack/Authentication-with-django/README.md

 5. templates/registration/singup.html

-for now, make one directory called `templates` and in their we will write our all code for templates.
+for now, make one directory called `templates` where we will setup our code for templates.

 #### Templates/base.html
 ---